Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 Enter the government sales vertical.
 We listened as the head of the team explained the challenges of communicating with IAS officers and heads of PSUs who simply have no time to listen, given their packed schedules.

-Moreover, the sales team was simply fulfilling the requirements given to them, nothing less, but also nothing more.
+Moreover, he was worried that his sales team was simply fulfilling the requirements given to them, nothing less, but also nothing more.
 While they were executing orders perfectly, they were unable to take that extra step of selling by creating demand.

 To summarise, the team was facing two key issues: